-Mr Liao, now a senior social work associate at Fei Yue Community Services, said: "These readers read my story and saw that I have a similar background as their sons.
+Now a senior social work associate at Fei Yue Community Services, Mr Liao said: "These readers read my story and saw that I have a similar background as their sons.
 Through my sharing, I hope they have a better insight on how to better manage their situation."

 He was also invited to give talks by various groups, such as the Tanah Merah Prison School and Singapore Boys' Home.

-Then there is Mr Lee Wee Yong, 26, who almost died from a massive stroke when he was just 21-years-old and serving national service.
-After a long rehabilitative process, he can now walk short distances with the help of a walking frame, and he completed a degree in social work last year.
+Then there is Mr Lee Wee Yong, 26, who almost died from a massive stroke when he was 21 and serving national service.
+After a long rehabilitative process, he can now walk short distances with the help of a walking frame and completed a degree in social work last year.

 Mr Lee, who is now working as a social worker at Viriya Community Services, visited a depressed man in his 40s who suffered a stroke too.
 The man's sister read Mr Lee's story and asked if he could visit her brother in hospital to encourage him.